top of page

 Every school leader I've ever worked with has stood in the back of a math classroom and felt some version of the same quiet discomfort: something about this lesson isn't quite right — but I can't put my finger on it.

 The students are working.
 The teacher is teaching.
 The curriculum is district-approved.
 The answers on the board are correct.
-And yet.
+And yet, something feels off.

-Most principals walk out of that classroom and say nothing — or say something vague — because they assume that naming what's wrong requires understanding the mathematics.
-You don't have a math background.
-Who are you to say the task isn't rigorous?
+Most principals walk out of that classroom and say nothing — or offer vague comments.
+They assume that naming what's wrong requires a deep understanding of mathematics.
+You might think, “I don’t have a math background.
+Who am I to say the task isn't rigorous?”

-Here's what I want you to know: you don't have to understand the math to know whether the task is rigorous.
+Here's what I want you to know: you don't need to understand the math to assess whether the task is rigorous.
 You just have to know what to look for in students.

-When most people think about rigor in math class, they think about difficulty — harder problems, more complex numbers, higher-level content.
+When most people think about rigor in math class, they often equate it with difficulty — harder problems, more complex numbers, higher-level content.
 But difficulty and demand are not the same thing.

-A task can look challenging and still require nothing more than following a set of directions.
-And a task can involve straightforward mathematics while still demanding that students think deeply, explain their reasoning, and make genuine decisions about how to approach the work.
+A task can appear challenging yet only require following a set of directions.
+Conversely, a task can involve straightforward mathematics while demanding that students think deeply, explain their reasoning, and make genuine decisions about how to approach the work.

-Rigor is not about what the math looks like.
+Rigor is not about the appearance of the math.
 It is about what the task asks of the student's mind.

 The Standards for Mathematical Practice describe what that demand looks like in action: students are making sense of problems, explaining and defending their reasoning, choosing tools and strategies, and attending carefully to precision.
-When these are present, students are doing the work of mathematics — not just completing it.
+When these elements are present, students are engaging in the work of mathematics — not just completing it.

 The Yes / No Rigor Test